Patrick Valverde

-Patrick Valverde Peral Lopez is a Brazilian professional footballer who currently plays as an attacking midfielder for Hong Kong Premier League club Tai Po.
+Patrick Valverde Peral Lopez is a Brazilian professional footballer who plays as an attacking midfielder.

 Club career

 Valverde was a youth product of Flamengo, with whom he won the Copa São Paulo de Futebol Júnior twice, in 2016 and 2018 respectively.
 In 2018, he joined Santos' academy.

 In February 2020, Santos agreed to terminate Valverde's contract two months before its expiration, allowing him to join Red Bull Brasil on a two-years contract.

 In June 2021, he joined Série D club Caldense on loan for the rest of the 2021 season.

 He then signed for Portuguesa-RJ on a permanent deal, before moving to Cyprus, joining Second Division side PO Xylotymbou.

 On 7 July 2023, Valverde moved to Olympiakos Nicosia, he signed a one-year contract with the club, with an option to extend his contract for an extra year.

 On 24 June 2024, Valverde signed for Cypriot First Division club Omonia Aradippou.

 On 2 January 2025, Valverde left Omonia Aradippou after a mutual termination of his contract, and signed for Hong Kong Premier League club Tai Po.